(Last Updated On: March 24, 2022)

 The constant worry about how you looked or what others thought of you or what you thought of yourself, is getting you nowhere.

-However, for those that follow a recovery program (such as the SCARS recovery program) or join a real SCARS support groupSupport Group In a support group, members provide each other with various types of help, usually nonprofessional and nonmaterial, for a particular shared, usually burdensome, characteristic, such as romance scams.
-Members with the same issues can come together for sharing coping strategies, to feel more empowered and for a sense of community.
-The help may take the form of providing and evaluating relevant information, relating personal experiences, listening to and accepting others' experiences, providing sympathetic understanding and establishing social networks.
-A support group may also work to inform the public or engage in advocacy.
-They can be supervised or not.
-SCARS support groups are moderated by the SCARS Team and or volunteers. after the scam, they begin to see that their selfishness took them in the wrong direction.
+However, those that follow a recovery program (such as the SCARS recovery program) or join a real SCARS support group after the scam, they begin to see that their selfishness took them in the wrong direction.
 In a manner of speaking, they got on their knees and surrendered to it.
-They surrendered to the anger and fear.
-They surrendered to the same kind of selfishness that led them into the scam to begin with.
+They surrendered to anger and fear.
+They surrendered to the same kind of selfishness that led them to the scam, to begin with.

-Victims do not want to be this way, but most are not thinking about themselves as being at the center of their issue.
+Victims do not want to be this way, but most are not thinking about themselves as being at the center of their issues.
 They think the scammer is the only problem.
 So they take it out on everyone around them and are miserable to be around.

 Stop The Guilt